david-zwicker/video-analysis/projects/tail_segments/README.md

 TODO
 ----
 * do something about touching tails
-* think about using negative line tension
+* think about adding a GUI for determining line scan parameters